 Male Snowcaps sing on group display grounds, known as leks.
 Their song is a squeaky chatter: tsitsup tsitsup tsitsup tsuu ttsee.

 The Snowcap sips nectar at small flowers on trees, vines, shrubs, and epiphytes, ranging from high in the tree canopy down to eye level.
 Like other hummingbirds, it also takes tiny insects.
 Male Snowcaps establish feeding territories and aggressively defend them against other males and also large insects that try to feed there.
 Although Snowcaps will visit feeders, they are often chased away by larger, more aggressive hummingbird species.

 Many native plants rely on hummingbirds like the Snowcap for pollination.
-The tubular flowers favored by hummingbirds exclude most bees and butterflies and as a result, prevent pollination by any visitors except the long-billed birds.
+The tubular flowers favored by hummingbirds exclude most bees and butterflies and, as a result, prevent pollination by any visitors except for these long-billed birds.